 With the Pliability Stretch method, the massage therapist begins with a proprietary assessment called Flex IQ™ to gauge the patient’s needs.
 Using this information, the therapist can customize stretch sessions accordingly.

 During the session, the therapist applies gentle force to lengthen and soften a patient’s muscles while they stretch and relax.
-This promotes oxygen-rich blood flow and anti-inflammatory responses in the moment.
+This promotes oxygen-rich blood flow and anti-inflammatory responses at the moment.

 Through repetition, the Pliability Stretch method strengthens the brain-body connection that tells muscles to stay pliable.
 Compared to short and dense muscles, long and soft muscles are better able to absorb and transfer forces they encounter in sports and everyday life.
 This enables patients to train and perform everyday activities with less risk of injury and pain.